Maecky Ngombo

-Maecky Fred Ngombo Sansoni, known as Maecky Ngombo (born 31 March 1995) is a Belgian professional footballer who plays as a striker.
+Maecky Fred Ngombo Sansoni, known as Maecky Ngombo (born 31 March 1995) is a Belgian professional footballer who plays as a forward for Stade Verviétois.

 Club career

 Roda JC

 Ngombo joined Roda JC Kerkrade in 2015.
 He made his debut for Roda on 20 December 2015 against Willem II Tilburg.
 Overall, he scored 4 goals in 17 matches for the club.

 Fortuna Düsseldorf

 Ngombo moved to Fortuna Düsseldorf in 2016.
 On 31 August 2017, at the beginning of the 2017–18, season, Düsseldorf agreed to terminate his contract.

 Loan to MK Dons

 On 30 January 2017, Ngombo joined English League One side MK Dons on loan until the end of the 2016–17 season.

 Return to Roda JC

 In January 2018, Ngombo returned to former club Roda JC Kerkrade on a six-month contract having previously trialled with the club in October 2017.

 Go Ahead Eagles

 On 29 August 2019, he signed a contract with Dutch club Go Ahead Eagles for a term of one year with an additional one-year extension option.